“But don’t you think that behaviour presages some intelligence?”

 Lorekeepers record that the creatures existed across Aeldos even prior to the Urul empire, and have always been a danger to humans.
 Efforts to exterminate the species were apparently modestly successful, restricting their habitat severely.
 Some settlements plagued by the creatures offer bounties for their hides.

-Bacoon weaponry tends towards salvaged items and sharpened sticks but they are known to use fire, water, and filth/poison against enemies and prey.
+Bacoon weaponry tends towards salvaged items and sharpened sticks but they are known to use fire, water, filth, and poison against enemies and prey.

 Bacoon social structure appears to be entirely anarchic and tribes are driven by physically dominant individuals or groups.
 Whoever is strongest or most aggressive on a given day leads and the rest follow.
 The species is known for practicing cannibalism, particularly against incautious leaders.
 The species does demonstrate some elements of group solidarity such as dragging wounded individuals from battlefields, but they do not risk their own lives to do so.

-Dog Riders: Some Bacoon have succeeded in dominating various Canid or Hyaenid species, turning them into mounts.
-Dog-back Bacoons are used as scouts and vanguard, wielding sharpened sticks or clubs to harry pray.
+Some Bacoon have succeeded in dominating various Canid or Hyaenid species, turning them into mounts.
+Riders or Dog-back Bacoons are used as scouts and vanguard, wielding sharpened sticks or clubs to harry pray.
 The cruel nature of the Bacoon makes this relationship fragile at best and an over-aggressive rider cam easily end up the next meal of their mount.
 Conversely, disobedient mounts are often fed to the tribe.

-Ritahae: Translated from the Luxi words for “metal thief” the Ritahae are Bacoon who equip themselves with salvage, crafting crude armour and weapons or scavenging from human victims.
+Translated from the Luxi words for “metal thief” the Ritahae are Bacoon who equip themselves with salvage, crafting crude armour and weapons or scavenging from human victims.
 While most Ritahae are members of a larger tribe, some break off as loners or form their own tribes.
 These are widely considered the most dangerous form of Bacoon, not because they are particularly skillful, but because they demonstrate the least fear or apprehension about raiding human caravans or settlements.

-Lughana: Translated from the Subinese word for “slug eaters” the Lughana or Lugha are those Bacoons who consume insects and fungi with potent narcotic effects, altering their biology and granting them the ability to frenzy.
+Translated from the Subinese word for “slug eaters” the Lughana or Lugha are those Bacoons who consume insects and fungi with potent narcotic effects, altering their biology and granting them the ability to frenzy.
 Lughana are stronger, faster, and highly aggressive, lacing any sense of fear.
 Fortunately the Lugha are also the most easily fooled type of Bacoon, easily lured into traps and ambushes.